Marigold Market Bag

 Hello friends!
-I’m hitting you up with a crochet post today…first one in a while, so it was time, especially since I just finished writing up the pattern for this beautiful crochet market bag!
+I’m hitting you up with a crochet post today… the first one in a while, so it was time, especially since I just finished writing up the pattern for this beautiful crochet market bag!

 The yarn I used was Yarnspirations Bernat Softee Baby Cotton, but I know that’s not readily available to everyone.
 Suitable alternatives are Lion Brand’s 24/7 Cotton, Hobby Lobby’s I Love This Cotton — even though they are actually size 4, when worked with a G hook, the measurements come out pretty much the same.
 Outside the States, my knowledge of yarns diminishes exponentially, but one of my testers in the UK used James Brett 100% Cotton.
 Just keep in mind required yardage / meters: 254 yds / 233 m.